Asintotoo/CModAPI/README.md

 # CModAPI
-The Officila API for CMod
+The Official API for CMod